Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

-As mentioned in Section \ref{FeO2}, \emph{FeO2} differs from \emph{Ditto} in many ways.
-First, the global model aggregation is different, i.e., \emph{FedAvg} was employed in \emph{Ditto} compared to the 2-step aggregator in \emph{FeO2}.
-Second, in \emph{Ditto} measuring the performance only considers benign clients, while in \emph{FeO2} it is important to measure the performance of both non-private and private clients, and enhancing both is desired.
+As mentioned in Section \ref{FLR_personalized}, \textsc{FedHDP} differs from \textsc{Ditto} in many ways.
+First, the global model aggregation is different, i.e., \textsc{FedAvg} was employed in \textsc{Ditto} compared to the 2-step aggregator in \textsc{FedHDP}.
+Second, in \textsc{Ditto} measuring the performance only considers benign clients, while in \textsc{FedHDP} it is important to measure the performance of all subsets of clients, and enhancing it across all clients is desired.
 In this part, we focus on the personalization part for both sets of clients.
 The goal at clients is to find the Bayes optimal solution to the \eqref{local_regression}.
 However, in the considered federated setup, clients don't have access to individual updates from other clients, but rather have the global estimate $\widehat{\boldsymbol{\theta}}^*$.
-So, the local \emph{FeO2} objective using \emph{Ditto} is
+So, we have the local \textsc{FedHDP} objective as